 In contrast, sales teams sell your product or service to customers and work to convert leads into customers.
 Business development-related work simplifies the work of a salesperson or sales manager.

 Let’s take a closer look at what business development representatives — the people responsible for carrying out the various business development tasks — do next.

 Business Development Representative

 Business development representatives (BDRs) seek out and establish new strategies, tactics, targets, employees, and prospects for your business.
-Although their specific responsibilities may vary, the goal of all BDRs is to find ways to effectively grow and provide long-term value for the business.
+The goal of all BDRs is to find ways to grow and provide long-term value for the business.

 Possessing the necessary business development skills and experience will help your BDRs achieve all of their day-to-day tasks and responsibilities.